Skip to main content

 Menstrual periods can vary from person to person and sometimes from month to month, but they usually do not occur any more often than 21 days or less often than 35 days.
 Normal periods should not last longer than 8 days.

-Abnormal uterine bleeding (AUB) is any bleeding that differs from your usual menstrual cycle or any bleeding that you find bothersome.
+Abnormal Uterine Bleeding (AUB) is any bleeding that differs from your usual menstrual cycle or any bleeding that you find bothersome.
 These changes can develop slowly making it hard for some to recognize.

 What is Abnormal Uterine Bleeding?